Get answers for your health queries from top Doctors for FREE!

 • Jaundice (yellowing of the skin and eyes).

-These symptoms can also be caused by other conditions, so it's essential to consult with a doctor at the best hospital for an accurate diagnosis and management.
+Other conditions can also cause these symptoms, so it's essential to consult with a doctor for an accurate diagnosis and management.
 Additional tests and monitoring may be required if symptoms are severe or if there are signs of liver dysfunction.

 Treatment for elevated liver enzymes in pregnancy